padrinobook/padrinobook/chapters/creating_models.md

 ```

 This creates a user object in our session.
-If we want to add an entry permanently into the database, you have to use *create* method:
+If we want to add an entry permanently into the database, you can either use
+[save method](https://apidock.com/rails/ActiveRecord/Base/save "save method") on the `user` object to persist
+it to the databasue or use
+[create method](https://apidock.com/rails/ActiveRecord/Base/create/class "create method") to persist a model during it's
+creation:

 ```sh